 A focus on renewable energy

 The winds of change are rapidly transforming the UK energy sector.
-Renewables are sweeping the market, combating the carbon emissions that have been choking our atmosphere, polluting our seas, and literally laying waste to our wildlife habitats for nigh on a century.
+Renewables are sweeping the market, set to combat the carbon emissions that have had long-term negative impacts on our atmosphere, our seas and our wildlife habitats.

 Join the UK's number-one graduate careers network